1j01/ooplie/README.md

 At the risk of citing an article where the author calls out a programming system citing the author's work as inspiration as terrible as inspiration, Brett Victor's [Learnable Programming][] expresses some great ideas about the future of programming.

-If you're not excited by the prospect of programming in your native language, then at least check out some of [Brett Victor's work][], or maybe [Toward a better programming][], and get excited about the future of programming in general.
+If you're not excited by the prospect of programming in English, then at least check out some of [Brett Victor's work][], or maybe [Toward a better programming][], and get excited about the future of programming in general.